A Guide for Personal Injury Claim Witnesses

 The Importance of Getting Witness Details

-A witness statement could make the difference between you obtaining maximum compensation or only having a reduced proportion because you have been forced to split liability, so it is important to get the contact details of any witnesses who were at the scene of the accident if possible.
+A witness statement could make the difference between maximum compensation or only having a reduced proportion because you have to split liability, so it is important to get the contact details of any witnesses who were at the scene of the accident if possible.
 Not all witnesses may be credible.
 For example, another driver at a junction may have seen the impact of a crash but had their head turned in the lead up to it.
 Likewise, a pedestrian may only have seen the lead up to the crash but had their vision blocked by a lorry during the impact.

-The best most credible witness is one who sees the complete accident, including the moments before it occurred, who was not distracted at any point, who has good eyesight and hearing, and who has no association with any of the parties involved.
+The most credible witness is one who sees the complete accident, including the moments before it occurred, who was not distracted at any point, who has good eyesight and hearing, and who has no association with any of the parties involved.

 If you have a question about witnesses, or you want to know anything else about making a compensation claim, contact The Compensation Experts today.